-Doing this will enable them to receive more in monthly payouts when they really need it, rather than receiving it earlier than needed.
+Doing this will enable them to receive around 7% more in monthly payouts when they really need it, rather than receiving it earlier than needed.

 Your parents' CPF nest egg will eventually translate into the lifelong monthly payouts from the CPF LIFE annuity scheme.
 Hence, building an adequate, or larger nest egg, can provide greater comfort and security in retirement.